Cygnet Theatre has forty years’ experience of helping young actors to develop their individual qualities.

 Our Three Year Professional Acting course is an on-going developmental process.
 Student actors learn technical skills and key approaches whilst playing increasingly demanding roles in front of a paying public.
 Students gain practical experience of various theatrical styles from Ancient Greek theatre to classical and modern works including devising and new writing.

-Short courses are run for those wanting to develop their stage or screen acting, whilst the Theatre School’s thriving youth theatre, Cygnet Youth Theatre, runs throughout the year to engage with school age young people.
+Short courses and workshops are run for those wanting to develop their stage or screen acting, whilst the Theatre School’s thriving youth theatre, Cygnet Youth Theatre, runs throughout the year to engage with school age young people.
 These activities build self-confidence and team working as well as instilling a lifelong love of drama.

 ‘So rehearsal, listening to the others, getting closer and closer to the partner, improvisation and then the presence of an audience are all the tools for sharpening the actor’s inbuilt sensitivity.
 This is method without method.’